opensecuritycontroller/community/designs/sdn_controller_port_groups/sdn_controller_port_groups.md

 Responsible to check whether a port group must be created, updated or deleted in the SDN controller.

 #### PortGroupHookCheckMetaTask
 Responsible to check whether a port group hook must be created or deleted in the SDN controller.
 It will also invoke the tasks to assign or unassign the distributed appliance instance ports (redirection ports) to the security group member ports.
+This task executes only after the PortGroupCheckMetaTask finishes succesfully.

 > Note: Update is currently not supported by an SDN controller.